Literacy Service-Learning Toolkit

-- Host a battle of the books event in which students from the community have a contest based on trivia from pre-selected books.
+- Host a battle of the books event in the community have a contest based on trivia from pre-selected books.

-- Encourage your students to join summer reading programs.
+- Encourage youth to join summer reading programs.
 Many libraries offer this each summer.

-- Have your students write and perform plays or skits inspired by books that they've read.
+- Have youth write and perform plays or skits inspired by books that they've read.
 They can perform for the community or younger classes.

-- Design and create literacy flash cards to help younger students read.
+- Design and create literacy flash cards to help younger children read.
 Distribute them to needy schools or shelters.

-- Start a reading competition among your students or the school.
+- Start a reading competition with creative goals and prizes.
 This is a great way to encourage literacy and reading.

 - Create buttons or pins which promote literacy and reading.

-- Invite a local young adult or children's author to your classroom.
+- Invite a local young adult or children's author to a community event.
 Have them talk about their experienecs as a reader and writer.
 Photo Credit: Everyone playing a board game by Toby Bradbury is licensed under CC by 4.0

 Potential Community Partners

-Find partners in your community who will work with your students on literacy projects.
-Engage the students in investigating the issue and calling the partners.
+Find partners in your community who will work with youth on literacy projects.
+Engage youth in investigating the issue and calling the partners.
 Connecting with a community resource makes the project more meaningful and impactful.